The Philippines sends a naval vessel to a lagoon in the South China Sea

-A boarding team from the Gregorio del Pilar went to inspect the Chinese fishing boats Tuesday morning and found "large amounts of illegally collected corals, giant clams and live sharks" inside one of the boats, the Department of Foreign Affairs said in a statement.
+A boarding team from the Gregorio del Pilar went to inspect the Chinese fishing boats Tuesday morning and found “large amounts of illegally collected corals, giant clams and live sharks” inside one of the boats, according to the Philippine government.

 The Philippine foreign minister, Albert Del Rosario, is seeking a “diplomatic solution” to the situation with China, the statement said.

-The Chinese Embassy in Manila has complained to the Philippine authorities about "the harassment of Chinese fishermen," China's official news agency reported Wednesday.
+The Chinese Embassy in Manila has complained to the Philippine authorities about “the harassment of Chinese fishermen,” China’s official news agency, Xinhua, reported Wednesday.

 China has “urged the Philippine side to stop immediately their illegal activities and leave the area,” Xinhua reported, saying that the fishermen were taking shelter in the lagoon “due to harsh weather conditions.”

-The embassy is "still engaged in discussions with the Philippine Department of Foreign Affairs to seek a solution" and maintain peace and stability in the South China Sea, Xinhua said.
+The embassy is “engaged in discussions with the Philippine Department of Foreign Affairs to seek a solution” and maintain peace and stability in the South China Sea, Xinhua said.